AndreaRethy/4.1-Andrea-Rethy/README.md

 npm run dev
 ```

-3. Open the api.http file and click on "Send request" on the request you wan to test.
+3. Open the ./RESTClient/api.http file and click on "Send request" on the request you want to test.
 Feel free to change the example data.